What is babka anyway?

 This may not look like much, but man I am telling you that these babka parfaits are epic.
 Sometimes it’s the simplest desserts that I crave the most.

 If you’re looking for a homemade babka recipe, check out Sam at Frosting & Fettuccine’s Cookie Butter Babka.
 Swoon.

-If you make these Chocolate Babka Parfaits, please let me know by leaving a review below!
+If you make these Chocolate Babka Parfaits, please let us know by leaving a review and rating below!